frozein/frozein/README.md

 //-- Daniel Elwell --//

 // a graphics and games programmer interested in low-level development
-// currently pursuing a B.S. in computer science and mathematics at the Rutgers University Honors College (New Brunwsick)
+// currently pursuing a B.S. in computer science and mathematics at the Rutgers University Honors College (New Brunswick)
 // working on a video game using voxel raytracing

 //------------------------------------------------------//